f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   :align: center
   :scale: 100%

-Its possible the indisvidual blades may need to load updated software and possibly firmware.
+It's possible the individual blades may need to load updated software and possibly firmware.
 You'll be able to monitor the upgrade status in this screen.

 .. image:: images/initial_setup_of_velos_system_controllers/image20a.png
   :align: center